Qiskit/qiskit-ibm-runtime/docs/faqs/max_execution_time.rst

 .. code-block:: python

-   # Find the job usage
+   # Find the job execution time
    print(f"Job {job.job_id()} usage was {job.metrics()['usage']['quantum_seconds']} seconds")

 In addition, the system calculates an appropriate job timeout value based on the